pjbcallaghan/SwiftPokerOnline/README.md

 Tools: Xcode, Git, GitHub

+**Future directions**

+This app was originally made as a single player game, where a user plays vs. AI, with the AI acting completely randomly.
+Porting this to work online required significant reworking of the app structure, and I have not yet reimplemented a method for a user to play offline against an AI, however I would like to include this as a feature.
+I would also like to use reinforcement learning to train an AI while simulating a large number of hands.

 **Known Issues**

 Known issues are listed below.
 There are also some inefficiencies/poor coding practices that I have made an effort to highlight within comments in the code.